 The Board of Management will ensure that appropriate resources are allocated to support safety, health and welfare in the school.
-The school has a health and safety representative (the Principal) along with a Lead Worker Representative (LWR) to ensure the health, safety and welfare of staff, students and others in the school community.
+The school has a health and safety representative (the Principal) to ensure the health, safety and welfare of staff, students and others in the school community.
 Staff including ancillary staff are provided with the necessary equipment and training to allow them conduct their work in a safe manner.